Key Takeaway

 Priority 2: The Legal Foundation (Weeks 2-4)

-Once you've handled the essentials, focus on getting the legal documents that protect you and your family.
+With the essentials handled, focus on getting the legal documents that protect you and your family.

 A basic will.
 This doesn't have to be a complex document.
 A simple will that names an executor, designates guardians for minor children, and outlines how you want your assets distributed covers the most critical bases.
 You can create a basic will through an online service or with an attorney.